khulnasoft/integrations-core/vsphere/README.md

 ### Events

-This check watches vCenter's Event Manager for events and emits them to Datadog.
+This check watches vCenter's Event Manager for events and emits them to Khulnasoft.
 It emits the following event types:

 - AlarmStatusChangedEvent
 - VmBeingHotMigratedEvent